artem-pashynskyi/data-structures-and-algorithms/README.md

         - Bucket Sort - Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
 Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.

 10. Searching
-    - Comparison Sorts:
     - Not Sorted Array:
         - Linear Search (O(1) - O(n)) - Searches for the target one by one.
-    - Not Sorted Array:
     - Sorted Array:
-        - Jump Search O(√n) - Improvement for Linear mosh.Search.
+        - Jump Search O(Vn) - Improvement for Linear Search.
 Searches by blocks.
-        - Binary Search O(log 2 n) - Faster than Ternary mosh.Search.
+        - Binary Search O(log 2 n) - Faster than Ternary Search.
 But only works in sorted lists:
             - Recursive Implementation.
             - Iterative Implementation.
-        - Ternary Search O(log 3 n) - Slower than Binary mosh.Search.
+        - Ternary Search O(log 3 n) - Slower than Binary Search.
 But only works in sorted lists:
             - Recursive Implementation.
-        - Exponential Search o(log i).
+        - Exponential Search O(log i).

 0. Leetcode
     - Trees: